 Outcome definition

-The complexity of airway disease phenotypes raises substantial concern about misdiagnosis of COPD and asthma, particularly in women.]
+The complexity of airway disease phenotypes raises substantial concern about misdiagnosis of COPD and asthma, particularly in women.[21]
 To address the possibility that women reporting a new asthma diagnosis actually had COPD, a sensitivity analysis was conducted.
 When women reporting incident asthma were excluded from the analysis, vitamin E was associated with a 9% reduction in the risk of CLD (HR 0.91, 95% CI: 0.81-1.03), similar to the findings in the full study group.
-There was little or no effect of vitamin E supplementation on incident self-reported MD-diagnosed asthma (HR 0.99; 95% CI 0.90-1.08; p=0.83)..]
+There was little or no effect of vitamin E supplementation on incident self-reported MD-diagnosed asthma (HR 0.99; 95% CI 0.90-1.08; p=0.83).
+Kurth et al (2008) investigated the effect of randomized aspirin assignment on the risk of incident adult-onset asthma in the Women’s Health Study; women in the aspirin arm had a 10% lower risk of incident asthma compared to women in the placebo arm.
+When women developing chronic obstructive pulmonary disease over follow-up were censored from the analysis, the findings were similar.[22]
+The effect of aspirin on incident asthma, and the lack of effect of aspirin on incident CLD supports the notion of differentiation in the self-reported diagnoses.

 Proposed mechanisms